neryus/email-developer-handbook/vocabulary.md

+**Email client**: An email client is the application being used to render the email.
+Think: Outlook for Desktop, Gmail Web, or Apple Mail.

 **Sender name**: The sender name tells viewers who sent the email.
 This is most likely the name of your company or brand.

 **Subject line**: The subject line tells subscribers what your email is about.
 The most effective subject lines reflect the content in the email and encourage engagement.